Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 For individuals, the customer’s residential address must be validated.
 US Postal Office boxes are not accepted.
 Individuals with no physical residential address can use an Army Post Office box (APO), Fleet Post Office Box (FPO), or the residential or business street address of their next of kin.

-The ID number for most individuals will be their social security number or Taxpayer Identification Number (TIN).
 For business entities, the number will usually be their Employer Identification number (EIN).
 Foreign businesses without ID numbers can be verified by alternative government-issued documents.

 Customer Due Diligence (CDD)

-Due diligence includes collecting all relevant information on a customer from trusted sources, determining what the customer will be using financial services for, and maintaining ongoing surveillance of the situation to further verify that customer activity remains in line with recorded customer information.
+• Maintaining ongoing surveillance of the situation to further verify that customer activity remains in line with recorded customer information.

-The goal of this phase of the know your customer process is to assess the risks a potential customer might pose and assign them to one of three categories — low, medium, or high risk.
+The goal of this phase of the know your customer process is to assess the risks a potential customer might pose and assign them to one of three categories — low-, medium-, or high-risk.

 Several variables — including the customer’s expected cash transactions, the type of business, source of income, and location — will help determine the customer’s risk level.